merlijne77/merlijne77/README.md

 <pre>
 💻 I am a self taught Software Developer
-📝 Focus lies on Desktop/Mobile applications
-  and building electronic circuits for fun
+📝 Main Focus is on Desktop/Mobile applications and building electronic circuits for fun
-🌱 I am busy with the Python career Track on Datacamp <3 🚩 Interested in Full Stack Machine Learning Application development (On my bucketlist)
+🚩 Interested in Full Stack Machine Learning Application development (On my bucketlist)
 	</pre>